eden0214/streaming-05-smart-smoker/README.md

 1. Clone your repo down to your machine. - DONE
 1. In VS Code, add a .gitignore (use one from an earlier module), start working on the README.md.
 Create it if you didn't earlier. - DONE
 1. Add the csv data file to your repo. - DONE
-1. Create a file for your bbq producer.
+1. Create a file for your bbq producer. - DONE

 # Task 2.
 Design and Implement Your Producer
 1. Implement your bbq producer.
 More detailed help provided in links below.